 Looking for outdoor activities in Las Vegas?
 Usually, the first thing to come to mind when one thinks of Las Vegas is The Strip, but there are also many great outdoor adventures to be had in Las Vegas.

 Located 45 minutes northeast of Las Vegas is the mecca of red rock, aptly named, Valley of Fire.
-With multiple family-friendly hikes, petroglyphs, well-marked trails, and wildlife, we were in desert heaven.
+With multiple family-friendly hikes, petroglyphs, well-marked trails, and wildlife, this is truly heaven for desert lovers.

-Check out the Visitor’s Center for a quick overview of the area’s history and topography, use the flush toilets, and get recommendations for hiking.
-Plus, get your Nevada State Parks Passport stamped.
+Make your first stop the Visitor’s Center for a quick overview of the area’s history and topography, use the flush toilets, and get trail conditions.
+This is also the spot to get your Nevada State Parks Passport stamped.

 Check out this great guide to hiking in Valley of Fire State Park.

 Valley of Fire is also home to a population of rare desert bighorn sheep.
 On our visit we were able to watch the herd on the move through the canyons by the roadside.
 They are also commonly spotted by hikers along trails.

 Turn the trek out to Valley of Fire into a scenic drive: Drive north on Highway 15 and then loop back south-east through Lake Mead National Recreation Area in order to see more of the rugged natural landscape that makes up Southern Nevada.

 Trekaroo Tip: Pack a picnic lunch and stay awhile at Seven Sisters or Petroglyph Canyon.
 This is one of those outdoors activities in Las Vegas that will keep you occupied all day.

 We love the big city offerings in Las Vegas, too.
 Here are the Top 10 Things for Families to do in Las Vegas with Kids and the Best Kid-Friendly Hotels in Las Vegas.

 Lake Mead Recreation Area